Prince Nikolaos of Greece and Denmark

-Early life
+Early life and education

 Nikolaos was born at Casa di Cura Privata Nuova Villa Claudia in Rome, Italy, on October 1, 1969.
 He is the first royal child to be born in hospital from Constantine II of Greece and Anne-Marie of Denmark.
 His family had been living in exile since December 1967.
 His father was deposed in 1973 and the monarchy abolished on December 8, 1974.

 He was baptized in the Greek Orthodox Church.
-His godparents were Princess Sofía, Princess of Spain (his paternal aunt), Princess Irene of Greece and Denmark (another paternal aunt), Crown Princess Margareta of Romania (his paternal second cousin), and Crown Prince Alexander of Yugoslavia (another paternal second cousin).
+His godparents were Princess Sofía, Princess of Spain (his paternal aunt), Princess Irene of Greece and Denmark (another paternal aunt), Margareta of Romania (his paternal second cousin), and Crown Prince Alexander of Yugoslavia (another paternal second cousin).

-Education

 Like his brothers and sisters, he was educated in the Hellenic College of London, founded by his parents in 1980.
 He attended Brown University in Rhode Island, graduating with an A.B. in International Relations.
 He has worked for Fox Television Network in New York, NatWest Markets in London and is currently working in his father's private office since 1998.
 He is a member of board of the Anna-Maria Foundation, designed to help victims of natural disasters like floods and earthquakes in Greece.

 Nikolaos has an older sister Princess Alexia, an older brother Crown Prince Pavlos, a younger sister Princess Theodora, and a younger brother, Prince Philippos.

-Engagement and marriage
+Personal life

+Relationships

-Nikolaos's engagement to Tatiana Ellinka Blatnik, with whom he had been in a long term relationship, was announced on 28 December 2009, by the office of King Constantine in London.
-Until July 2010, when she resigned to concentrate on her wedding plans, Blatnik had worked in the publicity department as an event planner for fashion designer Diane von Fürstenberg.
+The engagement of Nikolaos to Tatiana Ellinka Blatnik, with whom he had been in a long-term relationship, was announced on 28 December 2009 by the office of King Constantine in London.
+Until July 2010, when she resigned to concentrate on her wedding plans, Blatnik had worked as an event planner in the publicity department for fashion designer Diane von Fürstenberg.

-The couple married in the Orthodox Church of St. Nicholas, Spetses, Greece on August 25, 2010.
+On 25 August 2010, the couple married at the Orthodox Church of St. Nicholas in Spetses, Greece.
+On 19 April 2024, the couple announced that they had decided to dissolve their marriage.

+In January 2025, Nikolaos became engaged to Chrysí Vardinogiánni, daughter of Greek businessman Giórgos Vardinogiánnis and Agapi Politi.
+Chrysí was previously married to singer Stéfanos Xypolitás, better known as Nino, with whom she shares two children – Giórgo Skévo Xypolitás (born 2013) and Káren Agápi Xypolitá (born 2014).
+After they divorced in 2017, she dated actor Konstantínos Markoulákis for five years, before splitting in December 2023.

+The Greek Orthodox wedding was held on 7 February 2025 at the Holy Church of Saint Nicholas Ragavas in Plaka, Athens in a ceremony conducted by Amphilochios, Metropolitan Bishop of Kissamos and Selino.
+Guests included members of the Greek, Danish and Spanish royal families.

+Citizenship

+Οn 20 December 2024, Nikolaos along with other members of the former royal family acquired Greek citizenship, under the surname de Grèce.